Diary (2022 film): Plot

 Parallelly in the midnight the last bus from Ooty starts towards Coimbatore with a few passengers.
 A set of robbers who murder another couple in Ooty boards the bus with the loot along with some other people.
 Among the passengers are also a young lover pair who have eloped and on the run from the girl's father Gunasekaran, the local MLA.
-They share their plight with other passengers and reveal that when Gunasekaran came to know about their affair he murders the boy's father and is planning to kill them too.
+They share their plight with other passengers and reveal that when Gunasekaran came to know about their affair he murdered the boy's father and is planning to kill them too.
 They have been on the run ever since with the jewels taken from her house for their better future.
 A group of tribal people who board the bus and other families make the bus stop midway at a temple and get them married to make them safer.
 The robbers on the run meanwhile have their eye on the jewelry bag and plan to nab it as well.
 One of the passengers of the bus, a young man travelling to meet his lover and elope with her before her planned marriage and another old lady start feeling the presence of supernatural elements in the bus.
 When the bus stops for the marriage, they run off and meet Varadhan and Pavithra.
 Varadhan continues behind the bus with the man in a bike to reach Coimbatore while Pavithra keeps with her search for Satya.

 Once Varadhan boards the bus, he accidentally finds Satya who had boarded the bus from another stop and recovers his gun after thrashing him.
 After a while Varadhan also starts experiencing something eerie in the bus.
 He checks the IDs of conductor and driver and passes on the bus number to Pavithra to do a background check.
 He overpowers the robbers who were trying to rob the gold from runaway couples and ties them up.
-Having known of the murder they committed at Ooty, he alerts the station to check all hotels near the vicinity for the victims and the police start a detailed raid of all hotels to find the murdered couple.
+Aware of the murder they committed at Ooty, he alerts the station to check all hotels near the vicinity for the victims and the police start a detailed raid of all hotels to find the murdered couple.
 Pavithra goes to Ooty bus stand and finds out to her horror that the bus number Varadhan shared does not exist at all and the last bus which left Ooty station by 11 PM has already reached Coimbatore.
 Alarmed she alerts Varadhan of the strange turn of events.
-Gunasekaran's henchmen find the tribal people who have got off at their destination on the way and runs them over after learning that they helped the couple get married, upon Gunasekaran's orders.
-After some time, they catch up with the bus, find the lovers and starts attacking the passengers at the behest of their boss, who is furious that they let his daughter be married off and wants all of them killed.
+Gunasekaran's henchmen find the tribal people who have got off at their destination on the way and Gunasekaran has them run over after learning that they helped the couple get married.
+After some time, the henchmen catch up with the bus, find the lovers and starts attacking the passengers at the behest of their boss, who is furious that they let his daughter be married off and wants all of them killed.